HappyOcean/Full_Body_Photogrammetry/README.md

 Free to download and use, give credit to Yukihiro Iwayama

-one of the Reconstruction results is here. https://skfb.ly/6NUVq
+One of the Reconstruction results is here. https://skfb.ly/6NUVq
 Directly uploaded from RealityCapture.
 No modification in other 3D software.